notedwin-dev/notedwin-dev/README.md

 - 📖 I studied **Diploma in IT with specialism in Software Engineering at [Asia Pacific University of Technology and Innovation](https://new.apu.edu.my/)**.

-- 👨‍💻 I am currently working as a Full Stack Web Developer Intern at [A Serious Company](https://aserious.co)
+- 👨‍💻 I am currently working as a Full Stack Web Developer at [A Serious Company](https://aserious.co)

 - 🚀 I'm a passionate developer on an exciting coding journey.